 - When a virus or bacteria invades the body

 If the titre test is positive then your pet is protected from that disease and there is no need to re-vaccinate your dog against the disease.

 Until recently, this was a relatively expensive test, with an answer from a lab obtained days later.
 What has been needed is a rapid, inexpensive, in clinic test.

 During your dog’s annual health check a blood sample is taken and tested at the clinic.
 If the test shows your dog is still protected then another vaccination will not be needed.
 However, if your dog is vaccinated against Canine (Kennel) Cough and Leptospirosis then boosters for these diseases should be given annually, as the DOI (duration of immunity) for these products is generally one year or less.

 The titre blood test should be repeated every 2-3 years to check if your dog needs to be vaccinated for CDV (Canine Distemper Virus) and CPV (Canine Parvo Virus).

-We are lucky to have Clare Hughes Bsc running puppy classes from our clinic.
-She runs classes on a Thursday night 6:30-7:30pm for a course duration of 3 weeks.
-The classes are designed for puppies 9-14 weeks of age.
-Clare covers basic commands, toilet training, socialisation and much more.
-She also does private house call sessions too.
+We are lucky to be running puppy classes from our clinic.
+The classes are on a wednesday or Thursday night 6:30-8pm for a course duration of 4 weeks.
+The classes are designed for puppies 9-16 weeks of age.
+This covers basic commands, toilet training, socialisation and much more.
 If you have a new pup at home and would like more information please call us at the clinic 096388445.